wrench-project/wrench/doc/wrench_102.md

 The next section gives many examples of interactions with each kind of compute service.

-### Example interactions with compute services

-Although the general interaction principles apply across the various compute services, there are  some key differences.
-Click on the following links   to see detailed descriptions and examples of interactions with each compute  service type:
+Click on the following links to see detailed descriptions of and examples of how jobs are submitted to each compute service type:

   - [Bare-metal compute service](@ref guide-102-baremetal)
   - [Batch compute service](@ref guide-102-batch)